If you want to submit a Major application, you must first consult with the community on your proposals before submitting your application.

 - response from those consulted and the applicant's consideration of those responses.

-The report should also set out to what extent the proposals may have changed as a result of pre-application consultation.
+The report should also set out to what extent the proposals may have changed because of pre-application consultation.

-The report must be made in writing and accompany the when submitted.
-Failure to include a pre-application consultation report with your application will deem it invalid and we won’t be able to deal with it.
+The report must be made in writing and accompany the Major planning application when submitted.
+Failure to include a Pre-application Consultation Report with your application will deem it invalid and we won’t be able to deal with it.